tigera-solutions/cc-eks-egress-gw/README.md

    echo export KEYPAIRNAME=$KEYPAIRNAME >> ~/egwLabVars.env
    ```

-2. Create a keypair, if you don't have or don't any to reuse any.
+2. Create a keypair if you don't have one or don't want to reuse any.

    ```bash
    aws ec2 create-key-pair \